The Speakwell Team

 Speech Pathologist

 Clare has a Bachelor of Speech Pathology (Honours) and is currently completing a Master's of Clinical Rehabilitation.
-She has worked across the private, hospital and not for profit sectors, supporting adults with neurological and developmental conditions, and currently also works with older adults in the neuro-psychiatric inpatient mental health setting.
+She has worked across the private, hospital and not for profit sectors, supporting adults with neurological, mental health, and developmental conditions.
 Clare has a special interest in supporting the communication of people with progressive neurological conditions through communication aides and technology, and is also a singer with an interest in clinically treating voice disorders.
 She has a strong background in treating complex dysphagia and supporting mealtime management in a holistic way that supports both the safety and the quality of life and enjoyment of her patients.
 Clare is also a skilled and experienced trainer and presenter and can deliver training for support staff and carers in mealtime management and communication supports

 Tori Frost